 Sam Sheldon is head of the firm’s Health Care Practice Group.
-He is a trial lawyer who represents individuals (whistleblowers) in claims brought under the Federal and State False Claims Acts.
+He is a trial lawyer who represents both plaintiffs and defendants in claims brought under the Federal and State False Claims Acts.
 Mr. Sheldon also represents companies and senior executives in litigation before the United States federal government including Department of Justice and Department of Health and Human Services, and other law enforcement and regulatory agencies.
 Mr. Sheldon’s practice focuses on health care fraud whether in the context of civil, criminal or parallel probes including the False Claims Act and the Stark Act.

 As former Deputy Chief of the Criminal Fraud Division and head of the Health Care Fraud Unit of United States Department of Justice, Mr. Sheldon was responsible for overseeing the prosecution of health care fraud for the entire United States.
 His achievements include managing the largest one-day arrest in US history of 107 people engaged in health care fraud totaling over $450 million, and a record total in 2012 of over $1.5 billion in health care fraud charged.
 Mr. Sheldon tried seven health care fraud cases during his three-year tenure with the Criminal Fraud Division.